|Nutrition Facts (per serving)|

 - Veggie: Add 1/2 cup of thawed frozen peas, 1/2 cup of thawed broccoli florets, and 2 cups of chopped fresh spinach.
 Mix well, pour in the baking dish, and bake as directed.

 - Eggy Protein: Add 4 large eggs to the mixture but use only half of the canned soup.
-Use 1/2 pound of cubed ham, crunchy bacon bits, or any deli meat of your liking, and mix well before pouring the mixture in the baking dish and baking as directed.
+Use 1/2 pound of cubed ham, crunchy bacon bits, or any deli meat of your liking, and mix well before pouring the mixture into the baking dish and baking as directed.
 Grate Parmesan on top.